DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-08-04-variations-for-members-of-the-public.md

 ### Allegation

 Ask first about existing complaints and how they were handled.
-(We may end up splitting this section into multiple parts)
+(We may end up splitting this section into multiple parts).

 Do not ask about whether they have referred to DBS.